CommunityContributing

 Open http://localhost:3000 in the browser and start building agents.

-Push your first graph
+Push your project

 A key advantage of the Inkeep agent framework is its seamless code-to-visual workflow: define your agents programmatically, push them to the visual builder, and continue developing with the intuitive drag-and-drop interface.